neondatabase/website/content/docs/reference/github-actions.md

 isDraft: true
 ---

-Neon provides the following GitHub Actions for working with database branches, which you can add to your CI workflows:
+Neon provides the following GitHub Actions for working with Neon branches, which you can add to your CI workflows:

 - [Create branch action](#create-branch-action)
 - [Delete Branch action](#delete-branch-action)

+For an example project that uses GitHub Actions to create and delete Neon branches, see [A database for every preview environment using Neon, GitHub Actions, and Vercel](https://neon.tech/blog/branching-with-preview-environments).

 ## Create branch action